intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.
 * `inputShape`: Only need to specify when you use this layer as the first layer of a model.
 For Scala, it should be a `Shape` object.
 For Python, it should be a shape tuple.
 Batch dimension should __not__ be included.
+* `name`: Set the name of the layer.
+This parameter is for Python API only.
+For Scala API, use `setName(name)` instead.

 **Scala example:**
 ```scala